Concerns and complaints

 Level 2 Misconduct

-This includes reports of serious behaviour such as harassment, sexual misconduct and violence, hate crime and other behaviours which pose a risk to members of our community.
+This includes reports of serious behaviour such as harassment, violence, hate crime and other behaviours which pose a risk to members of our community.

 Reports assessed and categorised as level 2 will be investigated by an Investigating Officer.
-This will be a senior member of staff who has received investigation training from the University and is not connected to either yourself or the student you have reported.
+This will be a member of staff who has no prior involvement who has received investigation training from the University and is not connected to either yourself or the student you have reported.

 The Investigating Officer will review the evidence and make any further enquiries they deem necessary.
-They will normally meet with the reported student to allow them to explain their version of events and put forward any evidence they wish to provide.
-You may also be asked to attend a separate meeting with the responsible person to provide further information.
+They will normally meet with the responding student to allow them to explain their version of events and put forward any evidence they wish to provide.
+You may also be asked to attend a separate meeting with the Investigating Officer to provide further information.

 A written report will be completed by the Investigating Officer and will be reviewed by the University Disciplinary Officer.

-Based on this report the University Disciplinary Officer will decide whether misconduct has taken place.
-If they decide that misconduct has taken place they may either issue a penalty or refer the case for a full hearing of the Student Appeals and Conduct Committee.
+Based on this report the University Disciplinary Officer will decide whether misconduct has 'more likely than not' taken place.
+If they decide that misconduct has taken place they may either issue a penalty or refer the case for a full hearing of the Appeals and Conduct Committee.

-The Committee is made up of senior members of the University and representatives from the Students' Union.
-The reported individual will also be invited to attend the hearing.
+The Committee hearing panel is made up of members of the University's Appeals and Conduct Committee and a representative from the Students' Union.
+The responding student will also be invited to attend the hearing.

 The Committee will consider the Investigating Officer's report and any other available evidence to reach a conclusion.
-If the Committee agrees that a disciplinary offence was committed they can choose to issue a penalty as follows:
+If the Committee agrees that a disciplinary offence has taken place, they can choose to issue a penalty as follows: